Thesis Process and Requirements

 If a course substitution is needed to satisfy your degree audit, complete this form:

-E-mail Dr. Ron Haas at email@example.com to request an appointment.
+E-mail email@example.com to request an appointment.
 This appointment will discuss the viability of your proposed thesis topic and is necessary in order to receive approval for your topic.
-Be sure to bring the signed thesis application to this meeting.
+Be sure to bring the thesis application and signed planning form to this meeting.
 Each semester, the Honors College will also have informational sessions to learn more about how to find a topic and supervisor and to enroll in the Honors Thesis.

 For General Studies (BGS) majors only